refactorsaurusrex/whats-new/README.md

 ## Background

 This module is essentially my personal PowerShell toolbelt: a collection of functions that I myself use on a regular basis at work and on the side.
-It originally started with just the four commands to create semantically versioned tags in git repositories, but has expanded into a smorgasbord of semi-related functionality you see here today.
+It originally started with just the four commands to create semantically versioned tags in git repositories, but has expanded into the smorgasbord of semi-related functionality you see here today.

 # Features
 ...at a glance.
 For more details, [check out the wiki](https://github.com/refactorsaurusrex/whats-new/wiki).